356 Forest Road, Bexley NSW 2207

 Way to high. revamo yes.
 But keep height as it is.
 It's way too crowded.
 Whoever approved this, please reconsider see.
 As you can see by comments.
 No one is happy about this.
 And we pay rates so we have a say.

-6. Freda Macrozonaris commented
+Freda Macrozonaris

 And another thing, how can Melissa Rodrigues, the Town Planner, think the height won't impact anyone.
 Look around.
 It's easy to see how it will.
 This height is just unbelievable.
 Think again.
 She really needs to think, again.